cybershoe/autoapmifier-docs/docs/configuration.rst

 You can specify either a specific FQDN, or a wildcard to match all subdomains of a particular domain.
-If a URL matches both a wildcard domain and an individual FQDN in differnet APM configurations, the more specific (i.e.: the individual FQDN) takes precedence.
+If a URL matches both a wildcard domain and an individual FQDN in different APM configurations, the more specific (i.e.: the individual FQDN) takes precedence.

 +-------------------+----------------------------+